-Avoid contact with the X-Y Stage when it is in motion.
-Motion of the stage occurs during system initialization, sample scans, and by various controls within the user interface.
-Turn off power to the Exicor 300AT when replacing or making changes to the sample holder.
+When power is on, avoid contact with the X-Y-Motion Stage and its supports/tracks when it is in motion.
+Motion of the stage occurs during sample scanning and may occur during setup.
+Turn off power to the Exicor 150AT when replacing or making changes to the sample holder.